 For more information about requirements and how to get set up, see Prerequisites.

-To use these tutorials, you must have installed one of the following server products:
+To use these tutorials and samples, you must have installed one of the following server products:

 SQL Server 2016 R Services (In-Database)

 Supports R. Be sure to install the machine learning features, and then enable external scripting.